bernard357/mcp-watch/docs/setup-qualys.md

 At this stage, the pump will detect every minute if some server has been started or rebooted in the cloud.
 If the server has a public ip address, it will be scanned automatically by Qualys.

+If multiple persons in your organisation use cloud services from Dimension Data, you will benefit from server starts and reboots triggered by others.

-As a matter of test, you may prepare a bare cloud server directly from CloudControl:
+You may also want to activate a cloud server by yourself, directly from CloudControl console:
 - select a data centre in one of the regions covered by your MCP Watch instance
 - add a network domain, or pick up an existing one
 - add a VLAN, or use an existing one